I’m not entirely sure how it happened, but mattress sales on Memorial Day are ubiquitous across the United States.

 While I have nothing against scoring a bargain on something you actually need, no one should feel that shopping–or spending–is a requisite part of a three-day weekend.

 We all have so much.
 Sometimes, though, it’s easy to lose sight of what we have, especially when we’re deeply entrenched in stretches of self-improvement.
 Take time today to really consider all of your fortunes.
 Maybe it’s your freedom, your family, your friends, or something else entirely.
 Think about it, journal about it.
 Even better, tell someone else about it.

-- Go outside.
 While many advertisements would lead viewers to believe that they should stop off and pick up a container of brats and six-pack of beer after scooping up that cooling, memory foam mattress, you don’t actually have to grill out.
 Sure, a BBQ is one way to get outside.
 But maybe go for a walk instead.
 Look up some local hiking trails.
 Get out in your yard.
 Even if you don’t really have a yard, you can do some windowsill planting and regrow your own veggie scraps.
 Soak up the fresh air today.

 If you have loved ones who have served or are serving in the military, what better day than today to thank them for their sacrifice?
+Veterans in your family tree or in your very own neighborhood certainly deserve a phone call or a friendly wave, too.
 Whether you know any servicemen or servicewomen, today is the perfect day to pause your busy schedule and catch up with the people who matter most.

-- Give back.
 There are tons of charitable organizations that do great things for active military and veterans.
 And regardless of how you feel about giving money, there are many other ways that you can help.
 You can organize care packages, create cards, or write letters to deployed troops, wounded heroes, new recruits, and veterans.
 It’s a great activity to do by yourself, and it’s equally fun to invite others in on the action.

 Use your extra day off to get something done that you’ll thank yourself for come the middle of the week.
 Maybe it’s a little extra decluttering.
 Maybe it’s getting ahead on a project for work.
 Maybe it’s meal prep, yard work, or scheduling appointments.
 Put in a few extra minutes of work today, and you’re bound to make yourself much happier this week.

 See?
 No mattress needed this weekend.
 Regardless of where you are or what you do, take a moment to reflect on all the bounty in your life.
 No matter where you are on your journey to self-improvement, we all have reasons to be grateful.